AzalDevX/AzalDevX/README.md

 ## console.log("I'm Gonzalo");
 <p>
 Actually, I am studying Web Application Development and doing my internship for Accenture.
-Contact me through my networks if you have any suggestions to chat for a while!
+Contact me through my social media if you have any suggestions to chat for a while!
 </p>

 ----------